uw-windc/WiNDCNational.jl/docs/src/index.md

 The WiNDC National Module contains methods for analyzing national level input/output tables, with a focus on the United States Supply/Use framework tables.

 !!! note
     All input values are negative and outputs are positive.
 We take this convention to reduce the complexity of computations.
+To normalize the data use the syntax `table(X; normalize = :Use`, this will reverse the flow of all `Use` parameters.

 ## Basic Usage